telota/quick-csr/README.rst

     $ quick-csr-win10.pyz www.cubs.org.il

-Note that the current working directory has to be in the directory in this case.
+Note that the application archive has to be in the current working directory in this case.

 Therefore it is suggested to setup an alias for a day-to-day usage.